Jus10Yap/Intelligent-Web-based-Information-Systems/Assignment1/README.txt

             - The request should have a specific JSON format.
             - Use axios or a similar library for this.

+Server Configuration
+    The application is configured to run on the specified port (default 3000) and connect to a MongoDB database (mongodb://127.0.0.1:27017/a1)

+Crawler
+    Fruit Crawler:
+        - The algorithm for the Fruit Crawler is located in fruitcrawler.js.
+        - The module is imported with require("./public/js/fruitcrawler") in server.js.
+        - To crawl data, uncomment the line await fruitcrawler.queue("https://people.scs.carleton.ca/~davidmckenney/fruitgraph/N-0.html"); in server.js.
+        - Run the server by entering npm run start in your terminal.
+        - Once the data is crawled and saved to the database, stop the server and comment out the queue line.
+        - Restart the server by entering npm run start in your terminal to begin queries.
+    Book Crawler:
+        - The algorithm for the Book Crawler is located in bookcrawler.js.
+        - The module is imported with require("./public/js/bookcrawler") in server.js.
+        - To crawl data, uncomment the line await bookcrawler.queue('https://books.toscrape.com/catalogue/shakespeares-sonnets_989/index.html'); in server.js.
+        - Run the server by entering npm run start in your terminal.
+        - Once the data is crawled and saved to the database, stop the server and comment out the queue line.
+        - Restart the server by entering npm run start in your terminal to begin queries.
+End Point Routes
+    Home Page
+        - Endpoint: /
+        - Description: Renders the home page of the web application.
+    Fruits Search
+        - Endpoint: /fruits
+        - Description: Performs a search operation on a collection of fruits.
+Users can specify a query term, limit, and enable or disable boosting of search results based on page rank.
+    Individual Fruit Page
+        - Endpoint: /fruits/:title
+        - Description: Displays detailed information about an individual fruit based on the provided title.
+    Personal Books Search
+        - Endpoint: /personal
+        - Description: Performs a search operation on a collection of personal books.
+Users can specify a query term, limit, and enable or disable boosting of search results based on page rank.
+    Individual Book Page
+        - Endpoint: /personal/:booktitle
+        - Description: Displays detailed information about an individual book based on the provided title.

 Video Demonstration